 How to change the runlevel of an application?

 As seen above, our SSH service is only running at runlevels 2-4 (multi-user.target).
 What if we also want it to start when we boot into a graphical interface – runlevel 5 (graphical.target)?
 We could apply that configuration with the following command:

 Security issues with runlevels in Linux

 As we said earlier in this article, the point of Linux runlevels is to give an administrator control over what services run under certain conditions.
 Having this type of granular control over your system enhances security since you can be sure that there are no extraneous services running.

-The problem can arise when an administrator is unaware of exactly what services are running, therefore doesn’t bother to secure those attack surfaces.
+The problem can arise when an administrator is unaware of exactly what services are running, so he doesn’t bother to secure those attack surfaces.